Corporate Governance

 (5)Explanation of nomination and appointment of candidates for directors and Board of Corporate Auditors

-When candidates for directors and Board of Corporate Auditors are submitted for discussion at the General Meeting of Shareholders, the Company provides a summary of their career history and decision-making materials that include achievements and experience.
-The Company also discloses the reasons for appointment and the expertise required by the Company in the form of a skills matrix included in the reference documents.
+When candidates for director and corporate auditor positions are submitted for discussion at the General Meeting of Shareholders, the Company provides a summary of their career history and assessment materials that include achievements and experience.
+The Company also discloses the reasons forappointment and the expertise required by the Company in the form of a skills matrix included in the reference documents and at the end of this report.

 (6) Policies and procedures for the dismissal of senior management

-In the event that a member of the Company's senior management commits an act that violates or may violate laws and regulations or the Articles of Incorporation, or if any other event occurs that makes it difficult for a member of the Company's senior management to perform his/her duties properly, the matter will be decided at the Board of Directors after the reasons for the dismissal are discussed and recognized in a timely manner, including for cases where the dismissal is proposed by an outside director.
+In the event that a member of the Company's senior management commits an act that violates or may violate laws and regulations or the Articles of Incorporation, or if any other event occurs that makes it difficult for a member of the Company's senior management to perform his or her duties properly, the matter will be decided by the Board of Directors after the reasons for the dismissal are discussed and recognized in a timely manner through consultation with and reporting from the Nomination and Remuneration Advisory Committee, including for cases where the dismissal is proposed by an outside director.

 Supplementary Principle 3.1.3 Sustainability Initiatives